OpenHFT/Chronicle-Map/spec/2-design-overview.md

 and conditional wake-ups.
 Threads acquire locks in a spin loop, yielding and/or sleeping after a certain threshold numbers of unsuccessful attempts.

-> Chronicle Map implementations specialized for single-process access to instances may implement
+> Chronicle Map implementations specialized for single-process access to stores may implement
 > some kind of thread queues, wake-ups and cooperative scheduling on the runtime level; certain lock
 > acquisition strategy is out of scope of the Chronicle Map data store specification.